thradams/build/readme.md

 ## More details about maketest tool

-The tool maketest searchs for
+With -DTEST option the tool is built before.
+Then it runs searching for

 ```cpp
 #ifdef TEST
 #endif